 Use of Metal Inserts in Injection Molding

-- Pre-heating minimizes the quenching effect when the plastic encounters the very thermally conductive metal, which will draw heat from the plastic, increasing its viscosity and interfering with the flow/attachment to the insert
+- Pre-heating minimizes the quenching effect when the plastic encounters the very thermally conductive metal, which will draw heat from the plastic, increasing its viscosity around the insert

 The metal inserts are pre-expanded by the pre-heat and shrink with the plastic during cooling, which minimizes molded-in stress levels